 8 reps per side

 Stand up tall and hold the dumbbells in front of you at the upper chest level with your palms facing you.
 Keep the dumbbells close to your body and your elbows tucked tight into your body.
-Press the dumbbells overhead while rotating your hands so you that at the top your palms are facing away from you.
-Lower the dumbbells rotating back.
+Press the dumbbells overhead while rotating your hands so that at the top your palms are facing away from you.
+Then lower the dumbbells while rotating back.

 Single Leg Deadlifts